 February 26, 2017

-You & i are…Earth explores the ceramic medium as a record of human experience embodied in the objects of our lives, from those we discard to what we cherish, revere, and protect.
-Themes of race, culture, and social justice explored by internationally recognized contemporary artist Michelle Erickson’s 21st-century narratives provide a provocative lens within the intimate context of an 18th-century family and household to reflect on our present historical moment.
+You & i are…Earth explored the ceramic medium as a record of human experience embodied in the objects of our lives, from those we discard to what we cherish, revere, and protect.
+Themes of race, culture, and social justice explored by internationally recognized contemporary artist Michelle Erickson’s 21st-century narratives provided a provocative lens within the intimate context of an 18th-century family and household to reflect on our present historical moment.

 April 15, 2016